Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Methodology

 We assume the kinematic centre of the galaxy is described by the stellar centre of mass and stellar peculiar velocity within $r_{\rm{50}}$.
 We additionally impose $r_{\rm{50}} = \rm{max}(r_{\rm{50}}, 1\:\rm{pkpc})$ for both spherical and projected radii to account for artefacts at or near the resolution limit of $\approx0.7$~pkpc.

 We assume the kinematics of the particles are captured by the net angular momentum vector.
 For galaxies meeting our selection criteria, the angular momentum of a component is given by \begin{ceqn}

-\end{ceqn} where the sum is over all particles of a specified type within $r_{50}$, $m_{i}$ is the particle mass, $\mathbf{r}_{i}$ and $\mathbf{v}_{i}$ are the physical position and velocity of the particle, and $\mathbf{r}_{\rm{COM}}$ and $\mathbf{v}_{\rm{COM}}$ are the position and peculiar velocity of the stellar centre of mass within $r_{50}$.
+\end{ceqn} where the sum is over all particles of a specified type within $r_{50}$, $m_{i}$ is the particle mass, $\mathbf{r}_{i}$ and $\mathbf{v}_{i}$ are the physical position and velocity of the particle, and $\mathbf{r}_{\rm{COM}}$ and $\mathbf{v}_{\rm{COM}}$ are the position and peculiar velocity of the stellar centre of mass within $r_{50}$ which were used to ensure consistency with observational studies.
 For dark matter (DM) particles, we extract kinematic properties within a spherical aperture of 30 pkpc.

 As we intend to investigate the inherent behaviour and evolution of misaligned disc kinematics, we predominantly work with misalignment angles in three-dimensional (3D) space, as opposed to projected misalignments between position angles (PAs) that are typically used in observational studies.
 This allows us to measure the relaxation timescales removing the bias of the viewing angle.
 Misalignment angles are given by the dot product between the angular momentum unit vectors.